 If using cake baking strips for ensuring level cakes, measure up to the tins, then place in a container filled with cold water to soak up into the strips

 Make Chocolate Cake

-Cream the butter only in a electric mixer fitted with a paddle or whisk attachment, until smooth.
-Add sugar continue to mix.
+Cream the butter until softened in an electric mixer fitted with a paddle or whisk attachment, until smooth.
+Add sugar a bit at a time

 Add half the flour and cocoa powder, mix on medium speed until combined.

 Add remaining half of flour and cocoa powder, this time use a spoon to fold the mixture in by hand until just incorporated.
 Do not over mix.

 Split mixture between the two tins (I always use scales to make sure they are definitly even, but you can eyeball it)

 Use a spatula to push the mixture evenly around the tin.

 If using squeeze some water out of the baking strips

 Add the wet baking strips to the outside of the sandwich cake tins